nikcbg/hello_powershell/README.md

 Script that prints "hello"

 ### List of files in the repository and their purpose
-- hello.ps1 - Scrip that prints 'hello'.
+-hello.ps1 - Scrip that prints 'hello'.
-- test.sh - Script that calls hello.ps1 and checks if the test pass or fails.
+-test.sh - Script that calls hello.ps1 and checks if the test pass or fails.
-- travis.yml - Script for continous integration
+-travis.yml - Script for continous integration

 ### How to use this repository:
 * Login to your account in travis.si.org.